ghglavan/game/README.md

 ## compilation:
   * For Linux: `g++ input_file.cpp -lSDL2 -lSDL2_image -lSDL2_ttf -lSDL2_mixer -o output_file`
   * For Windows: open `sdl2_test/sdl2_test.cbp` and compile a `.cpp`.
 If it works, dont touch anything except the editor, compile and execute.
-If its not working, download linux :D
+If its not working, download linux :smile:

 ### SDL2 API:
   There are 543 functions we can use in SDL2.
 We are covering only a few basic ones here.
 You can find all the details [here](https://wiki.libsdl.org/APIByCategory)